KohakuBlueleaf/kohaku-homepage/src/pages/documents/kohaku-license.md

 ### 1. General Permissions

-Subject to compliance with this License, [Your Organization/Name] grants you a non-exclusive, worldwide, non-transferable, non-sublicensable, revocable, royalty-free, and limited license to access, use, modify, create Derived Models, and distribute the Model solely for **Non-Commercial Purposes**.
+Subject to compliance with this License, [Your Organization/Name] grants you a non-exclusive, worldwide, non-transferable, non-sublicensable, revocable, royalty-free, and limited license to access, use, modify, create Derived Models, and distribute the Model for **Non-Commercial Purposes** and **Commercial Usage** under certain conditions.

 ### 2. Categories of Use